Head of Transition: Mr R. Crimmins

 d the opportunities it can provide young people with.

 A number of department areas visit each feeder primary school and teach an interactive lesson with groups of Year 5 and 6 pupils.
-The departments involved will deliver a lesson each and showcase the themes that will be covered when they arrive at Mary Immaculate.
+The departments involved include Science and PE and deliver lessons each and showcase the themes that will be covered when they arrive at Mary Immaculate.

 Literacy and Numeracy